Instagram B2B Marketing: Strategies, Examples & How to Measure It

 Why should B2B businesses leverage Instagram marketing?

-You don’t want to be stuck on LinkedIn when your target audience also scrolls through Instagram.
-Here are five key reasons to invest in Instagram for B2B brands.
+You don't want to be stuck on LinkedIn when your target audience also scrolls through Instagram.
+Here are my five reasons and perspectives on why I see Instagram marketing for B2B companies as being worth it.

-• Get access to a large audience base: Instagram has over 2 billion monthly active users.
+• Get access to a large audience base: According to Statista, Instagram now has over 3 billion monthly active users, and more than 30% are over the age of 35, putting a meaningful share of senior leaders and department heads on the platform, not just younger consumer audiences.
 Many of these users are decision-makers, industry professionals, and potential partners, making it a great place for visibility.

 • Create a highly visual impact: Complex solutions or abstract services can be broken down into digestible visuals (carousels, infographics, or short videos) that make your message clearer and more memorable.
-Here’s an example from our page.
+Here's an example from our very own Instagram page.

-• Showcase social proof creatively: Testimonials, case studies, awards, and client stories can come to life through reels, highlight covers, or branded graphics.
-For example, Shopify uses paid partnerships along with creative Reels to convey customer stories in an engaging way.
-This customer story Reel clocked 15K likes and over 350 comments.
+• Showcase social proof creatively: Testimonials, case studies, awards, and client stories can come to life through Reels, highlight covers, or branded graphics.

 What does the setup of an effective B2B Instagram account look like?